DRIVER-EU/test-bed/docker/swarm/README.md

 * Large File Service: https://TESTBED_HOST/large-file-service/
 * Admin Tool: Not yet available, awaiting Issue: https://github.com/DRIVER-EU/test-bed-admin/issues/17

+# Starting Traefik

+Configuration for running Traefik can be found in the `docker/swarm/traefik` folder.
+It is also present on the Test-bed master machine at `/opt/traefik/`.

+For more info on the Traefik config with lets-encrypt, please consult the [Traefik Documentation](https://docs.traefik.io/user-guide/docker-and-lets-encrypt/).

+1. SSH to the test-bed master machine, and navigate to `/opt/traefik`.
+2. Run `sudo docker stack deploy --compose-file docker-compose.yml traefik`

+# Stopping Traefik

+1. SSH to the test-bed mastr machine.
+2. Run `sudo docker stack rm traefik`

+# Test-Bed Configuration With Traefik

+Traefik automatically listens to stacks and services starting on the Docker Swarm.
+Configuration can be provided via labels on the services in the stack.
+See https://github.com/DRIVER-EU/test-bed/blob/treafik/docker/swarm/docker-compose.yml for example.

+Important labels are:

+* `traefik.port=xxxx` the port on which the web service runs.
+Traefik will route from port 443 (HTTPS) to this port on the container.
+* `traefik.enable=true` ensures that Traefik will function as a reverse proxy for this service.
+By default it will NOT in the current configuration.
+* `traefik.docker.network=traefik-net` The Docker network that is used by Traefik to route to the container.
+This network 'traefik-net' has been predefined and is already present for the Docker Swarm at TNO.
+* `traefik.frontend.rule=Host:${TESTBED_HOST};PathPrefixStrip:/schema-ui/` specifies on which hostname and relative URL the service can be reached.
+Also allows modifying the request URL before forwarding requests to the service.
+Many things are possible here, for more details please check the [Traefik Documentation](https://docs.traefik.io/basics/#frontends).

 # Starting a new Cloud Test-Bed with Portainer

 1. Go to the portainer instance running at http://134.221.20.201:9000/ and login.